Toothpaste Alternatives

 Hydrogen peroxide food grade (H2O2)

-Warning: I recently came across a person's testimonial who after brushing their teeth for over half a year using hydrogen peroxide developed serious tooth decay in eleven teeth.
-This may be due to H2O2 (at least in stronger concentrations and/or with prolonged exposure) being able to penetrate the enamel and possibly "blast away" some of its constituents, thus damaging the enamel and opening a pathway for germs to enter.
-It could also be due to the fact that when mixing hydrogen peroxide with "normal" tap water you are likely to6 get an acidic solution (pH lower than 7, with [at least stronger] acids being well-known for leaching minerals from your enamel).
 My own experience with using hydrogen peroxide as a mouthwash somewhat confirms that H2O2 is indeed able to penetrate a weakened tooth (I experienced a short moment of pain after the solution touched a filed-down tooth - a former bridge pillar).
-While hydrogen peroxide may only be able to attack already structurally weakened teeth (as in my case), it may still be wisest to only add small amounts of H2O2 to any self-made toothpaste while otherwise reserving its use for mouthwashs, fighting gum disease, sterilizing tooth brushes etc. where it can be a very potent healer/help indeed.
+While hydrogen peroxide may only be able to attack already structurally weakened teeth (as in my case), it may still be wisest to only add small amounts of H2O2 to any self-made toothpaste while otherwise reserving its use for mouthwashes, fighting gum disease, sterilizing toothbrushes etc. where it can be a very potent healer/help indeed.

 Footnotes